olliw42/otxtelemetry/README.md

 ## Lua Widget Scripts: Installation

-The telemetry script works for both OpenTx and EdgeTx firmwares (i.e. you'll find that the SDCARD contents are in fact equal).
+The latest telemetry script works with OpenTx (for EdgeTx only "older" firmwares/scripts are available).

 For the moment please visit the project web page for descriptions, or better, join the discussion thread.